textlint MCP Server Setup

 - textlint v14.8.0 or later

-- AI-powered code editor with MCP support (VS Code with Copilot Chat, Cursor, or Windsurf)
+- AI-powered code editor with MCP support (VS Code with Copilot Chat, Cursor, Windsurf, or Claude Code)

 - A configured textlint project - The MCP server requires an existing textlint configuration since textlint has no default rules